ServiceGovernance/ServiceGovernance.Registry/README.md

 ## In-Memory stores

 The "in-memory" configuration APIs allow for configuring ServiceRegistry from an in-memory list of configuration objects.
-These "in-memory" collections can be hard-coded in the hosting application, or could be loaded dynamically from a configuration file or a database.
-By design, though, these collections are only created when the hosting application is starting up.

 Use of these configuration APIs are designed for use when prototyping, developing, and/or testing where it is not necessary to dynamically consult database at runtime for the configuration data.